 #3: Mayo Clinic Diet

 This diet, developed by one of the country’s leading medical groups, is focused on breaking bad habits and picking up good ones.
-You follow the Mayo Clinic Diet book; the first two weeks, you focus on the 15 key habits that are outlined by the authors, which restricts certain foods but allows unlimited snacking on fruits and vegetables; after two weeks, it becomes a calorie-counting and learning exercise, and nothing is off-limits — but you’re supposed to develop a pattern of healthy eating consisting of fruits, vegetables, lean meat, high-fiber whole grains, and low-fat dairy.
+For the first two weeks, the Mayo Clinic Diet book instructs you to focus on the 15 key habits that are outlined by the authors These habits direct you to restrict certain foods, but allow unlimited snacking on fruits and vegetables.
+After two weeks, you shift your focus to calorie-counting, learning exercises, and nothing is off-limits.
+The idea is that during this time you’re supposed to develop a pattern of healthy eating consisting of fruits, vegetables, lean meat, high-fiber whole grains, and low-fat dairy.
 Alcohol is somewhat restricted, and exercise is part of the plan.
 The book costs about $20.

-It’s pretty simple: Stop eating meat, and you’ll likely lose weight and fend off chronic diseases.
-Of course, some non-healthy items — like French fries and birthday cake ice cream — are perfectly compatible with a vegetarian diet, so it’s really up to you to make good choices.
-This may be a hard switch for hardcore carnivores, but if you’re already not putting meat at the center of every meal, going veggie shouldn’t be too stressful.
-These days, most every restaurant and wedding reception has a vegetarian option, and hundreds of cookbooks and websites exist to support vegetarian lifestyles.
+It’s pretty simple, vegetarianism is when you stop eating meat.
+This diet allows you to lose weight and fend off chronic diseases.
+Of course some non-healthy items, like French fries, birthday cake, and ice cream, are perfectly compatible with a vegetarian diet.
+It’s really up to you to make good choices.
+This may be a difficult switch for hardcore carnivores, but if you’re already not putting meat at the center of every meal, going “veggie” shouldn’t be too stressful.
+Plus there are some pretty convincing meat substitutes available such as tofu and seitan.
+With vegetarianism becoming more popular, nearly every restaurant has a vegetarian option.
+There are even hundreds of cookbooks and websites that exist to support vegetarian lifestyles.
 Exercise isn’t an inherent element of a vegetarian diet, but it’s encouraged for everyone.

-Veganism — skipping all animal products, namely meat, eggs, and dairy — is touted as the more hardcore version of the vegetarian diet.
-It’s more of a philosophy than a diet; vegans are often animal rights activists.
-It’s very restrictive; beyond the obvious, vegans can’t eat any items made with lard (refried beans), whey (margarine), or Jell-O (gelatin, which is made from animal bones and hooves).
-True veganism requires serious planning and commitment, so it can be hard to stick with.
+Veganism, or a vegan diet, means you do not eat any animal products and is touted as the more hardcore version of the vegetarian diet.
+It’s more of a philosophy or lifestyle than a diet.
+Vegans are often animal rights activists, and do not eat meat, eggs, dairy, any foods made with lard (refried beans), whey (margarine), or Jell-O (gelatin, which is made from animal bones and hooves).
+True veganism requires serious planning and commitment.

 #6: Jenny Craig